-- 20. As summarised in Agenda Paper 4A for the April 2019 meeting, the IASB tentatively agreed that financial assets, financial liabilities and future transactions dynamically managed for interest rate risk and meeting the qualifying criteria should be designated on a portfolio basis in the DRM model.
-Therefore, qualifying items should be included in the CNOP on a portfolio basis. - 21.
-The IASB also tentatively agreed that portfolios should be defined consistently with the entity's risk management policies and procedures, and should share similar risk characteristics such as being denominated in the same currency. - 22.
-The IASB also tentatively agreed that the application of the DRM model should take effect from the date an entity has completed the necessary documentation to designate a specific portfolio.
-See tentative decisions relating to documentation in paragraphs 48 and 49 of this paper.
+- 17. As summarised in Agenda Paper 4A for the April 2019 meeting, the IASB tentatively agreed that financial assets, financial liabilities and future transactions dynamically managed for interest rate risk and meeting the qualifying criteria should be designated on a portfolio basis in the DRM model. - 18.
+The IASB also tentatively agreed that portfolios should be defined consistently with the entity's risk management policies and procedures. - 19.
+The application of the DRM model should take effect from the date an entity has completed the necessary documentation to designate a specific portfolio.
+See tentative decisions relating to documentation in paragraphs 47 and 48 of this appendix.